 If your application is refused and you disagree with the decision you can ask us to reconsider your application.
 You must do this within 20 working days of the date from your refusal letter.

-Please email or write to the Blue Badge Administration Team at the address on the right, you will need to provide reasons why you think the decision should be reviewed and include any relevant information about your disability, medical conditions or walking ability that you think should be considered.
+Please email the Blue Badge Administration Team at the address on the right, you will need to provide reasons why you think the decision should be reviewed and include any relevant information about your disability, medical conditions or walking ability that you think should be considered.

 We will write to you to inform you of the outcome of the review and this will be the final decision on your application.

 If your blue badge is lost or stolen you must contact your local police station and report it.
 They will provide you with a police incident reference number which you must quote when making contact with us.